Nyffels-Open-Source/imgprep-microservice/README.md

 ## ⚠️ Security Notice

 > This service has **no built-in authentication or authorization**.
-> It is meant to run inside a private network or behind a secured gateway.
+> It is intended to run inside a private network or behind a secure gateway.

 ---